damien-meere/frontend-milestone/README.md

 I've impletemented a basic script to validate inputs to the contact form.
 This enforces the inclusion of input to the Name field, as well a proper formatting for the email field.
 This also ensures content within the message section of the page.

+I've included a section within the Technical page to illustrate the capability of Eolas to deliver Video Training programmes.
+The short video snippet I've embedded within the page is 60 seconds long and discusses the ARP Protocol in Networking.

 ## Future Features
 In future, the booking form illustrating course availability progress bars, will be linked to a working database in order to give training candidates an accurate view of available space on the coure.